janosh/matbench-discovery/data/wbm/readme.md

 ## 🆔 &thinsp; About the IDs

-The first integer in each material ID ranging from 1 to 5 and coming right after the prefix `wbm-` indicates the substitution step, i.e. in which iteration of the substitution process was this material generated.
+The first integer in each material ID ranging from 1 to 5 and coming right after the prefix `wbm-` indicates the substitution count, i.e. how many times one element was replaced with another chemically similar one starting from an MP source structure.
+Intuitively, the higher this number the more chance we've had to diffuse away from the MP training set into uncharted regions of materials space.
+On average, we expect model performance to decrease with substitution step count as structures further from the training set require more extrapolation.

 Each iteration has varying numbers of materials which are counted by the 2nd integer.
 Note this 2nd number is not always consecutive.
-A small number of materials (~0.2%) were removed by the data processing steps detailed below.
+A small number of materials (~0.2%) were removed by the data-cleaning steps detailed below.
 Don't be surprised to find an ID like `wbm-3-70804` followed by `wbm-3-70807`.

 ## 🪓 &thinsp; Data processing steps